Generated Packages

 docs:<name>:watch

-• Technical Note: The watch script attempts to determine the correct path to your documentation source directory (docs_dir).
-If the $DEVENV_ROOT environment variable is set (automatically set when using devenv), it will use an absolute path based on $DEVENV_ROOT and the relative path of your docs_dir within the flake.
+watchscript attempts to determine the correct path to your documentation source directory (docs_dir).
+If the$DEVENV_ROOTenvironment variable is set (automatically set when using devenv), it will use an absolute path based on$DEVENV_ROOTand the relative path of yourdocs_dirwithin the flake.
 Otherwise, it will use a relative path assuming you are running the command from the flake's root directory.
+Same thing with the$PRJ_ROOTenv variable.

 These packages provide a convenient workflow for both building your documentation for deployment and developing it locally with live previews.